1NF1N18Y/points/INSTALL.md

-Building Meowcoin
+Building Points
 ================

-See doc/build-*.md for instructions on building the various elements of the Meowcoin Core reference implementation of Meowcoin.
+See doc/build-*.md for instructions on building the various elements of the Points Core reference implementation of Points.